 The Social and Economic Impact of the Closure of Thorneycroft’s Yard, Chiswick in 1909.

-These proceedings are available for £15 plus £5 p&p from the Docklands History Group.
-For details of how to order copies of the proceedings please Click Here.
+These proceedings are available for £15 plus postage and packing from the Docklands History Group.
+For details of how to order copies of the proceedings and costs of P&P please Click Here.

 Proceedings of the Fifth Symposium on Shipbuilding on the Thames